vnratc/CS/CS50W/capstone/README.md

 ### Complexity

 #### Server
 As for server-side complexity, smart filtering is applied to every user's search request.
 The search form values are processed and only available rooms are presented to the user, i.e. already booked rooms for selected dates and rooms with not enough beds for requested number of guests will not be shown.
 Similar logic is applied when a user clicks the "Reserve" button.
 Server refuses to create a reservation if its checkin/checkout dates overlap with dates of another one.
 Another server-side check protects against canceling reservations not belonging to the logged in user.
-Thus, even by exploiting exposed url paths in html forms and javascript code potential adversaries will not be able to delete someone else's bookings.
+Thus, even by exploiting exposed url paths in javascript code potential adversaries will not be able to delete someone else's bookings.
 Server also will not accept past checkin/checkout dates.

 #### Client
 As for the client side, database security is improved by not assigning real, database ids to divs and buttons.
 Thus it is harder to send malicious POST requests.
 In addition to the date picker inputs, 4 buttons were implemented for a quick increase/decrease of dates.
 These buttons will not change "Checkin" to earlier than today and "Checkout" earlier than tomorrow.
 After initial loading of the app the "Checkin" and "Checkout" search form inputs are automatically filled with today's and tomorrow's dates.
 Changing any search parameters removes all search results.
 While browsing through all hotel rooms a user has the ability to click the "Search Available Dates" button.
 After clicking on it the user is taken to the Find Stay view with the preferred room already selected in the form.
 When a user clicks on the "Search" button the screen automatically scrolls down to the search results.
 The same feature is implemented for clicking on a particular search result or reservation.
 Smooth animation using css opacity property is added for switching between app views.